csswizardry/csswizardry.github.com/_posts/2012-06-21-the-open-closed-principle-applied-to-css.md

 _only_ places image-like and text-like content side-by-side.
 This ties in very nicely to the [single responsibility principle applied to CSS](/2012/04/the-single-responsibility-principle-applied-to-css/).

-By making your base objects this simple your choices become boolean; you use the object or you don’t.
+By making your base objects this simple, your choices become boolean; you use the object or you don’t.
 The object is either entirely suitable as a basis, or entirely _un_suitable.

 As soon as you make the mistake of making your base objects too specific (for